 Is The Things They Carried fiction?
 Is it non-fiction?
 Is it creative non-fiction?
 Should my lessons focus on analysis?
 Interpretation?
 Expository writing?
 Creative writing?
 Should students read outside of class?
 During the class period?

 Yes.
 Yes to all of that.

-There are so many ways to approach Tim O’Brien’s The Things They Carried.
+There are so many ways to approach Tim O’Brien’s The Things They Carried within secondary lesson plans.
 I’ve tried two.

 Approach 1 for a quick treatment of The Things They Carried

 Students plow through the whole book outside of class (in my case as summer reading) because it’s high interest enough to avoid too much resistance.
 Students have a deadline, take a did-you-read-it assessment just for accountability, and we dive in to the analysis of some select passages and wrestle with the themes and theses of the work as a whole.
 The advantage to this approach is that we don’t beat the book to death.
 One disadvantage is that students are on their own through a pretty harrowing narrative.
 Another is that we walk right by a diamond mine of material via which we could be teaching a whole host of skills.
 I like diamonds, so I lean now toward a more thorough treatment.

 Approach 2 for a deep dive into Tim O’Brien’s themes